 Other Devices Sometimes Cause Interference

 It’s not just thick walls that can block digital radio signals.
 Depending on where you’ve placed the unit, there might be other electrical devices causing some interference.
-This is especially common with LCD TVs, but other common culprits include laptops, mobile phones, and touch lamps.
+This is especially common with LCD TVs, but other common culprits include laptops, mobile phones, and even touch lamps.
 Finding the source of the interference is a matter of switching nearby devices off one at a time, and checking the radio signal each time.
 When it starts to improve, you’ve found the main offender!

 Interference is far more likely if you live somewhere with poor DAB signal to begin with.
 Since the radio will already struggle to pick up transmissions, even small amounts of interference can cause big problems.
 In these instances, we recommend that you try to keep your radio and TV setups at opposite ends of the room, so that one doesn’t jam the other.